 Major affiliate programs often blame lost conversions on ad blockers.
 It’s a vague explanation that shuts down the conversation without solving the problem.
 Yet most marketers don’t understand precisely why performance suffers or how blockers decide what to block, and a lot of affiliate marketers have never heard of the EasyList.
+It is a challenge for affiliates, merchants and service providers.

 Ad blockers rely on filter lists – simple text files full of rules that tell your browser exactly what to hide, block, or remove.
 Among dozens of public lists, EasyList is by far the most influential.